Overview of Midyear Programs

 Photo Credit: Zach Trotz

 Students take five courses while studying and living in one of the world’s most captivating cities.
-Classes include “Beginning Italian,” a first-year writing seminar and three electives in fields such as art history, political science and economics.
+Classes include Italian language, a first-year writing seminar and three electives in fields such as art history, political science and economics.
 The program brings learning outside the classroom by arranging an extensive array of fully and partially sponsored activities.

 Students can take bike tours through the Chianti countryside, participate in city charity walks and join in local soccer tournaments.